transentis/bptk_py/README.md

 BPTK_Py is the implementation of a simulation and plotting engine for System Dynamics models.
 It gives you the power to simulate System Dynamics Models within Python - and create beautiful plots of the simulation results for use in Jupyter Lab/ Notebooks.

-It requires a Python simulation model following the conventions given in the end of this Readme.
+It requires a Python simulation model following certain conventions.

 Typically System Dynamics models are created using visual modeling environments.
 To address this use case, BPTK_Py ships with __transentis' sdcc parser__  for transpiling such models into Python code.